Degenerating abelian varieties via log abelian varieties: Construction of logarithmic abelian varieties

-Let $H$ be a cofinite subgroup of $Y$, $\Sigma$ be an $H$-admissible polytope decomposition of $E$, we regard the algebraic space $A_{H,\Sigma}$ as a log algebraic space with respect to the canonical log structure define in (\ref{logstr}).
+Let $H$ be a cofinite subgroup of $Y$, and $\Sigma$ an $H$-admissible polytope decomposition of $E$.
+We regard the algebraic space $A_{H,\Sigma}$ as a log algebraic space with respect to the canonical log structure defined in (\ref{logstr}).

 Consider the sheaf of sets on $(\mr{fs}/S)$